awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 + If you reuse the token with same `Start` operation and the same input parameters, the same `JobId` is returned\.
 The job is not performed again and Rekognition Video does not send a completion status to the registered Amazon SNS topic\.

-+ If you reuse the token with the same `Start` operation and a minor input parameter change, you get an `idempotentparametermismatchexception` exception raised\.
++ If you reuse the token with the same `Start` operation and a minor input parameter change, you get an `idempotentparametermismatchexception` \(HTTP status code: 400\) exception raised\.

 + If you reuse the token with a different `Start` operation, the operation succeeds\.